beyarkay/masters-thesis/src/04_methodology.md

 Finding computationally efficient means for hyperparameter optimisation is a field of active research.
-Broadly speaking, there are three kinds of hyperparameter optimisation: grid search, random search, and various means of more intelligent search\footnote{\citealt{bergstraAlgorithmsHyperParameterOptimization2011, jamiesonNonstochasticBestArm2015, shahriariTakingHumanOut2016}}.
+Broadly speaking, there are three kinds of hyperparameter optimisation: grid search, random search, and various means of more intelligent search \citep{bergstraAlgorithmsHyperParameterOptimization2011, jamiesonNonstochasticBestArm2015, shahriariTakingHumanOut2016}.

 **Grid search** is the simplest to implement, but requires that the total number of hyperparameter combinations be finite.
 Grid search iterates over